 We arrived in Nairobi the night before our stay and checked into a hotel down the street from the airport.
+If you are in search of of something near the airport I recommend the Lazizi Premiere.
 I made arrangements with Giraffe Manor to pick us up (included) at 10 am so we could arrive promptly at check-in, which is 11 am.
 Our driver was on time and was incredibly friendly.
 He told us a lot about the area as we drove through it and we were at the Manor, which is located in a small suburb of Nairobi, within 40 minutes.

 What Is the House Like?